michaellb92/Spaceship-Landing/README.md

 # Spaceship-Landing
-Carrying out a project during a mechatronics course in a CVI work environment in the C language.
-Physically game of a spaceship landing on a marked surface while maintaining low speeds and the amount of fuel.
+Carrying out a project during a mechatronics course using CVI work environment in C language.
+Physical game of a spaceship landing on a marked surface while maintaining low speeds and the amount of fuel.